nrepl/piggieback/README.md

 Piggieback doesn't have a hard dependency on ClojureScript, as users are expected to provide the necessary ClojureScript dependency themselves.
-If ClojureScript is not present, Piggieback simply won't do anything (see `piggieback_shim.clj` for details).
+If ClojureScript is not present, Piggieback simply won't do anything: the `cider.piggieback` middleware is a no-op and `cljs-repl` reports the missing dependency, rather than failing to load.

 This allows tools to safely load Piggieback without having to consider whether something would blow up.